For almost seven years, children in Yemen have been at the epicentre of the world’s worst humanitarian crisis.

 “They are starving because adults continue to wage a war in which children are the biggest losers.”

-We can’t leave children in Yemen to suffer
+We can’t leave children in Yemen to suffer in silence

 UNICEF teams on the ground are going above and beyond to stop this crisis turning to famine.
 We have mobilised thousands of health workers to reach the vulnerable children and new mothers missing out on care.